 Why it’s used

-The first answer to this question is that the main reason is to gain some time and space for musicians, especially soloists, at the stage without making it clear to the audience.
+The main reason is to gain some time and space for musicians, especially soloists, without making it clear to the audience.
 Maybe this is how vamping in music developed.

 A more recent version may be that during the intermission between songs, the guitarists put on a show of their own.
 They use vampings as a temporary solution.
 The songs based on vamping are used in this way because they are often fascinating due to their extended catchy and funky tunes.